The Department of Communication Arts has both a faculty member and a full time staff member who advises Theatre and Performance students.

 I am not a Theatre and Performance major or minor.
 Can I still participate in productions?

-Drama 206: Production Participation, Section 001 is open to all uWaterloo students.
+THPERF 206: Production Participation, Section 001 is open to all UWaterloo students.
 Admission is by audition or permission of the instructor.
 Auditions are normally held in the first week of the term in which a course is offered.
 Audition requirements are posted on our Audition Page and on the call board outside the Theatre of the Arts (ML 135) a few weeks before the beginning of the term.

 Can I specialize in performance, technical theatre, design, or dramaturgy?